vibhuti171/hackathonCBS/README.md

 ### 3. Set up environment variables

-Create a `.env` file in the root directory and add the following environment variable:
+Create a `.env` file in the root directory and add the following:

 ```
 DATABASE_URL=your_mongodb_connection_string